dgreathouse/FRC6193-2017-Java/README.md

 # FRC6193-2017-Java
 FRC 2017 Robot Code in Java

-This code is used to drive the 2017 FRC robot for the 6193 team.
+This code is used to drive the 2017 FRC robot for the 6193 team.<br>
 The robot is configured as follows.

 Subsystems